vcatalano/py-authorize/docs/bank_account.rst

 Create
 ------

-To add a bank accout to an existing user, the minimal amount of information required is the routing number, account number, name on the account and the customer profile ID.
+To add a bank account to an existing user, the minimal amount of information required is the routing number, account number, name on the account and the customer profile ID.
 The customer profile ID is passed as the first argument to the ``create`` method.